 One way to communicate which type of relationship you want is to state it directly in your next conversation:

-If you decide to have such a conversation via phone or via email, it may be a good idea to document it: Save the email or write down when you had the conversation, what led you to have it, what you said, and what he said.
+If you decide to have this type of conversation via phone or via email, it may be a good idea to document it.
+Save the email or write down when you had the conversation, what led you to have it, what you said, and what he said.
 If he makes advances or retaliates when you start your new job, you'll be able to show your supervisor or HR department.
 Hopefully, though, it won't come to that.

 While he may feel some initial sheepishness after such a conversation, with any luck, the two of you will move past it and your relationship will grow into something that feels right for both of you.